 Originally from San Antonio, TX (b.
-1993), Miller now resides in Spokane, Washington.
-She currently teaches at Gonzaga University as an an adjunct art professor.
-Simultaneously, she is pursuing an MFA from the School of the Art Institute of Chicago through a Low-Residency graduate program.
+1993), Hazel Miller now lives in the Pacific Northwest.
+She received her BFA from Pacific Northwest College of Art in Portland, OR with a Rose City Scholarship.
+Currently, she resides in Spokane, Washington and works out of her home studio.
+Miller teaches at Gonzaga University as an adjunct art history professor and facilitates local art-making workshops.
+Meanwhile she is also pursuing a graduate degree from the School of the Art Institute of Chicago through the Low-Residency MFA program, spending her summers in the Windy City.

 Curriculum Vitae